Why the Salzburg Festival wasn't canceled during the pandemic | DW | 19.05.2021

 Cecilia Bartoli on stage in 2020: The Italian mezzo-soprano heads the Salzburg Whitsun Festival until 2026

-Last year as well, the main program of the Salzburg Festival, which takes place at the end of August, was a great exception, as one of the only major European music festivals held as an audience event.
+Last year as well, the main program of the Salzburg Festival, which takes place at the end of the summer, was a great exception, as one of the only major European music festivals held as an audience event.

 The festival was slimmed down, with a strict hygiene concept supervised by medical experts.
 All staff and artists were tested daily, the program and ensembles were downsized, and the Vienna Philharmonic was the only orchestra allowed to play.
 "We are skating on thin ice," Salzburg artistic director Markus Hinterhäuser told DW at that time.
 The ice held: There was not a single case of COVID-19 found to have spread among the festival's 76,500 visitors.